 “Use foam sealant on larger gaps around windows, baseboards, and other places where air may leak out.”

 7. Use rain barrels

-A great way to offset your water bill is to collect rainwater in a rain barrel for later use, such as in your garden.
-These barrels collect rainwater from your roof, storing it for use later.
+A great way to offset your water bill is to collect rainwater in a rain barrel.
+These barrels collect rainwater from your roof, storing it for use later, such as in your garden.
 “It’s a great way to conserve water, and it’s free water for use in your landscape,” says the Environmental Protection Agency.